Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

 \section{Introduction}

 Higher-order multiway data, i.e., tensor data, is ubiquitous in modern machine learning and statistics, and there is a need to develop new methodologies for these types of data that succinctly capture the underlying structures.
 In a variety of scenarios, tensor data may exhibit community-like structures, where each component (node) along each different mode is associated with a certain community/multiple communities.
 High-order clustering aims to partition each mode of a dataset in the form of a tensor into several discrete groups.
 In many settings, the assumption that groups are discrete, or that each node belongs to only one group, can be restrictive, particularly if there is a domain-specific reason that groups need not be distinct.
-For example, in the multilayer flight data we consider in \cref{sec:usaflightdata}, one observes flights between airports over time.
-Imposing the assumption that the underlying tensor has discrete communities assumes that each time index can be grouped into distinct ``buckets" -- however, time is continuous, and individual time points can belong to multiple primary communities.
-Similarly, airports do not need to belong to discrete communities -- if communities loosely correspond to geographical location, then airports may belong to some combination of geographical locations, as the location is a continuous parameter.
+For example, in the global trade data we consider in \cref{sec:numericalresults}, one observes trading patterns for different goods between countries.
+Imposing the assumption that the underlying tensor has discrete communities assumes that each country can be grouped into distinct ``buckets" -- however, geography is a continuous parameter, and different countries may belong to multiple communities.
+Similarly, different goods need not belong to distinct groups.

-To ameliorate this assumption of distinct communities, in this paper we propose the \emph{tensor mixed-membership blockmodel}, which relaxes the assumption that communities are discrete.
+To ameliorate this assumption of distinct communities, in this paper, we propose the (subgaussian) \emph{tensor mixed-membership blockmodel}, which relaxes the assumption that communities are discrete.
 Explicitly, we assume that each entry of the underlying tensor $\mathcal{T} \in \mathbb{R}^{p_1 \times p_2 \times p_3}$ can be written via the decomposition